Past Perfect Imperfect

-The past is just another word for something I’ve left behind, and while it’s filled with omissions—like the post I meant to write yesterday—mistakes and missed connections, it’s also filled with an ever expanding array of amazing memories.
+The past is just another word for something I’ve left behind, and while it’s filled with omissions—like the Instagram I meant to post yesterday—mistakes and missed connections, it’s also filled with an ever expanding array of amazing memories.
 So many memories we file away in our personal storage systems.
 Memories that fill up your headspace until that warning beep, better dump that stuff in the trash or archive that old data, transfer it to the iCloud where it can float freely, the barest whisp of a thought, until you decide to access it again.

 That’s how the days pass, we live in the now, or we try to, but the past is always there, getting larger and larger.

 It’s not all good.
 Some of that past should stay locked in that ancient old-timey journal you secretly keep hidden under last winter’s sweaters, to be taken out only on rare occasions, when the house is empty and no one’s around to see you looking at it.
 Unless you’re some weird inhuman humanoid you’ve probably been hurt and done your share of hurting.
 I don’t know which is more painful.
 The sick feeling I got watching a guy I was dizzyingly crazy about, slow dancing with another girl, his eyes watching mine as I tried not to cry, his mouth finding hers on the dance floor, to make sure I got the message.
 Or sitting next to a man, parked by the side of the road in his car as he crumpled into wrenching sobs when I said it was over.